endulum/stash/README.md

 ## Concerns of Improvement
 - Accessibility - does the interface provide an acceptable accessibility experience?
 - Vulnerability - are some forms, routes, previews prone to attacks?
+- Styling - additions to the CSS have been somewhat slapdash.
+Can the CSS be made more modular easier to manage?

 ### Miscellaneous TODOs
 - Add repo link to header
-- Change Supabase file names to include user IDs too
 - See if `read` and `read-shared` files can be combined?
 - What other kinds of file types can be previewed?
-- Can header adopt different layout on mobile width?
+- Have header adopt different layout when narrow
+- Can there be a total storage limit per user?
+- Add date added and date modified to directories and files
+- Format dates on views in a more reader-friendly way